 When planning your Australian road trip itinerary, remember that some roads are off limits for standard rental vehicles and you may need to rent a more expensive 4WD vehicle.

-8-Although most rental agencies offer GPS (satnav), buying a new device at an electronics retailer may be more cost-effective if you intend on renting for more than 10 days.
+Although most rental agencies offer GPS (satnav), buying a new GPS device may be more cost-effective if you intend on renting for more than 10 days.

 If you already own a GPS, check the manufacturer’s site to see if you can add up-to-date Australian maps before you leave home for your Australian road trip.

-9-Think carefully about the type of vehicle you need.
+9- Think about the type of vehicle you need

 When we went on a road trip along the Savannah Way in Queensland, we rented a small van.
 While the van was quite adequate, having to prepare meals from the back was sometimes a bit awkward.